The Newcomers

 "Rebuilding social capital as an immigrant is hard."

-In this refreshingly honest and raw conversation, Tunde joins me on The Newcomers Podcast to chat about:
+In this refreshingly honest and raw conversation, Tunde and I chat about:

 • The work needed to rebuild social capital as an immigrant